 I’ve seen other reviewers mention the Southern dialect for many of the characters being annoying to read, but it honestly flowed really naturally.
 I’ve grown up around people from the country, so it didn’t feel weird to me.
 I enjoyed the prose and the story kept surprising me.

 I loved how much Bobby grew as a character, but I really wish the other characters had been as fleshed out as he was, especially given that we don’t see that much of the town in this story.
-This story really explores the idea of heaven, hell and demons from the perspective of someone who had lost all belief in any of those things.
+There Will Be Stars really explores the idea of heaven, hell and demons from the perspective of someone who had lost all belief in any of those things.

-I should also note that there is domestic abuse shown in this book, and a mention of rape, so if that’s something that bothers you or is going to trigger you, this isn’t the right book for you.
+I should also note that there is domestic abuse shown in There Will Be Stars, and a mention of rape, so if that’s something that bothers you or is going to trigger you, this isn’t the right book for you.

-I’m rating this book three stars, because while I did like it, it took about 100 pages for me to get into it and then the ending felt really rushed to me.
+I’m rating There Will Be Stars at three stars, because while I did like it, it took about 100 pages for me to get into it and then the ending felt really rushed to me.
 I did like the cover art, though.